Michael Reitz

-Michael P Reitz is a film and TV hair stylist.
+Michael P Reitz is a film and TV hair stylist, hair design, hair extension design and lacefront wig work on the hit TV series Alias, which ran on ABC for over five years.
 He currently occupies the position of department head hair stylist at Star Request Film and Television, where he has worked on a number of high-profile productions.